neomint-research/to-go-agent-tutorial-recycling/README.md

 - **No platform dependencies** - Works in Desktop, API, Projects
 - **No vendor lock-in** - Pure JSON configuration
 - **Portable workflows** - Copy files, load orchestrator, it works
+- **Resumable execution** - Copy prompt to new chat, continues where it left off

 **[Read more about TO-GO principles →](docs/DEVELOPMENT.md#architecture-overview)**